LifeSet helps Tyra use her voice to advocate for others

 At around this time, Tyra was introduced to LifeSet, and with the help of her specialist, Gladyn, she began to build her village — a network of support that led to her success.

-LifeSet is an individualized, evidence-informed community-based program where specialists meet with young people who age out of foster care face-to-face at least once each week.
+LifeSet is an individualized, evidence-based community-based program where specialists meet with young people who age out of foster care face-to-face at least once each week.
 LifeSet stabilizes the toughest situations and helps young people build healthy relationships, obtain safe housing, education and employment.

 Tyra faced another obstacle in late 2022 when she lost her home to a house fire.
 The fire brought more trauma for Tyra because the home had provided stability and permanency in her life.
 Despite the tragedy, Tyra remained strong.